Hegra: In the Qur'an

 According to the Quran, the site of al-Hijr was settled by the tribe of Thamud, who "(took) for (themselves) palaces from its plains and (carved) from the mountains, homes".
-The tribe fell to idol worship, and oppression became prevalent.
+The tribe fell to idol worship and oppression became prevalent.
 The prophet Salih, to whom the site's name of Mada'in Salih is often attributed, called on the Thamudis to repent.
-The Thamudis disregarded the warning and instead commanded Salih to summon a pregnant she-camel from the back of a mountain.
-And so a pregnant she-camel was sent to the people from the back of the mountain, as proof of Salih's divine mission.
+The Thamudis disregarded the warning and instead commanded Salih to summon a pregnant she-camel of God from the back of a mountain, and a pregnant she-camel was sent to the people from the back of the mountain as proof of Salih's divine mission.

 However, only a minority heeded his words.
-The non-believers killed the sacred camel instead of caring for it as they were told, and its calf ran back to the mountain from whence it came.
+The non-believers killed the sacred camel instead of caring for it, and its calf ran back to the mountain from whence it came.
 The Thamudis were given three days before their punishment was to take place, since they disbelieved and did not heed the warning.
 Salih and his monotheistic followers left the city, but the others were punished by God—their souls leaving their lifeless bodies in the midst of an earthquake and lightning blasts.

 Robert G. Hoyland suggested that their name was subsequently adopted by other new groups that inhabited the region of Mada'in Salih after the disappearance of the original people of Thamud.
-This suggestion is also supported by the narration of ʿAbdullah ibn ʿUmar and analysis of Ibn Kathir which report that people called the region of Thamud al-Hijr, while they called the province of Mada'in Salih as Arḍ Thamūd "Land of Thamud" and Bayt Thamud (house of Thamud).
-So the term "Thamud" was not applied to the groups that lived in Mada'in Salih, such as Lihyanites and Nabataeans, but rather to the region itself, and according to classical sources, it was agreed upon that the only remaining group of the native people of Thamud is the tribe of Banu Thaqif which inhabited the city of Taif south of Mecca.
+This suggestion is also supported by the narration of Abd Allah ibn Umar ibn al-Khattab and the analysis of ibn Kathir, which report that people called the region of Thamud al-Hijr, while they called the province of Mada'in Salih as Arḍ Thamūd 'Land of Thamud' and Bayt Thamud 'House of Thamud'.
+The term "Thamud" was thus not applied to the groups that lived in Mada'in Salih, such as Lihyanites and Nabataeans, but rather to the region itself, and according to classical sources, it was agreed upon that the only remaining Thamudites were the Banu Thaqif, who inhabited the city of Taif south of Mecca.